Dr. Melanie Joy and the Challenge of Male Veganism

 There are a whole lot of Oprah Words packed into that one paragraph that will invite eye-rolling mockery from the average non-vegan, never mind my military peers.
 But if you can get past the language, there is still a valid point she's trying to make, which is the need for two people in a relationship to see not only their own needs but the needs of their partners as well.

-That's true, but she goes on to make what I feel to be a very dubious connection.
-According to Dr. Joy, many vegans suffer from Secondary Traumatic Stress Disorder (STSD), which is just like the Post Traumatic Stress Disorder (PTSD) experienced by soldiers directly exposed to, either as participant or victim, to violence.
-STSD, on the other hand, stems from the indirect exposure to abuse or witnessing of violence.
+That's true, but she makes what I feel to be a very dubious connection.
+According to Dr. Joy, many vegans suffer from Secondary Traumatic Stress Disorder (STSD), which is just like the Post Traumatic Stress Disorder (PTSD) experienced by soldiers directly exposed to violence.
+STSD, on the other hand, stems from indirect exposure to abuse or witnessing violence.
 STSD often impacts soldiers and first responders after traumatic exposure to graphic violence.
 Vegans too, suffer from STSD, apparently, by watching animal abuse videos online (Joy 1752).